 Adaptation Displacement: Most modern audiences are more familiar with the TV series than the original 1950's comics.
+It doesn't help that reprinted collections of the original comics are ungodly expensive.

 All-Star Cast: It was amazing how many A-list actors they got to both write and direct for this show; Whoopi Goldberg even appeared As Herself in the outro to one episode being interviewed by the Crypt Keeper.